Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 Chron immediately walks towards Verdant

-Hunter comments on the story a bar guest was telling
+Hunter comments on the story Martin Isla was telling
 	"It is completely wrong lmao"

 aki pays 13.5gp for all beer